Why Psychotherapy and Counselling?

 My UKCP Registration number is: 2011164542

-Whilst in these latter stages of training I am able to offer affordable psychotherapy.
+Whilst still a trainee I am able to offer affordable psychotherapy.